Medical Radiography, AAS

 Accreditation

-The Utah Tech Medical Radiography Program is accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT), the national accrediting agency for radiography programs which assures that programs follow standards to maintain academic excellence.
+The Utah Tech Medical Radiography program is accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT), the national accrediting agency for radiography programs which assures that programs follow standards to maintain academic excellence.
 JRCERT may be contacted at:

 Joint Review Committee on Education in Radiologic Technology